DhanushRamachandran/Quality-Analysis-and-Prediction-On-AWS/README.md

 This repository presents a complete machine learning workflow for predicting wine quality based on physicochemical properties using the Elastic Net Regression model.

-The project emphasizes:

- Systematic ML experimentation

- Feature engineering & data preprocessing

- Model evaluation & hyperparameter tuning

- Production-style experiment tracking using MLflow

- Remote MLflow tracking server hosted on AWS EC2 instance

- Reproducible end-to-end pipelines

-This project demonstrates how real-world ML systems are built — where model experimentation, tracking, and reproducibility are critical.
+This project places strong emphasis on building a production-grade machine learning workflow that aligns with real-world industry standards.
+It incorporates systematic ML experimentation, where different model configurations, regularization strengths, and preprocessing strategies are rigorously tested and compared.
+The pipeline includes comprehensive feature engineering and data preprocessing, ensuring that input variables are clean, scaled, and meaningful for modeling.
+It implements thorough model evaluation and hyperparameter tuning to achieve optimal predictive performance and robustness.
+A key highlight is the production-style experiment tracking framework powered by MLflow, enabling structured logging of metrics, parameters, and model artifacts.
+The MLflow tracking server is deployed remotely on an AWS EC2 instance, with artifacts stored in Amazon S3, closely mirroring real-world MLOps deployment patterns used in enterprise environments.
+Overall, this project demonstrates how modern machine learning systems are developed, with a focus on traceability, scalability, reproducibility, and operational readiness—critical elements for delivering reliable and maintainable ML solutions in production.

 # Problem Statement

-The goal is to build a regression model that predicts wine quality score (0-10) using chemical characteristics such as acidity, sugar content, sulphates, alcohol, etc.

-Dataset used: Wine Quality Dataset (UCI Repository)

-Tasks:

-Explore data through EDA

-Engineer and scale features
+The objective of this project is to develop a regression model capable of predicting the wine quality score (ranging from 0–10) based on a set of physicochemical attributes such as acidity, residual sugar, sulphates, alcohol percentage, and more.
+The widely-used Wine Quality Dataset from the UCI Machine Learning Repository is utilized for this study, providing a robust benchmark for evaluating model performance and experimentation.
+The workflow follows a structured machine learning approach, from exploratory data understanding to model training, tuning, and experiment management using MLflow.

+Key tasks include:

+1. Conducting exploratory data analysis (EDA) to understand distribution patterns, correlations, and feature relationships

+2. Performing feature engineering and scaling to ensure high-quality model inputs

-Build Elastic Net regression model
+3. Training an Elastic Net regression model, leveraging combined L1 + L2 regularization

-Log experiments to MLflow

-Evaluate and compare runs
+4. Logging parameters, metrics, models, and artifacts using MLflow

+5. Evaluating and comparing ML experiments to select the best-performing configuration

 #  Why Elastic Net?